-Here’s a quick video (1 minute) for you to get the gist of what mental processes INTJs use.
+Here’s a quick video (just one minute) to understand what mental processes an INTJ uses:

 INTP cognitive functions explained in 60 secs